ateoto/dmack/README.md

 ### Roadmap
 - add tests
+- add at least 58 peerDependencies by the end of this week
-- add e2e tests
+- add e2e tests. gotta make sure that DOM is looking hawt
-- add Angular and React, possibly Ember
+- add Angular and React bindinds because those are the only frameworks that matter
-- make sure it works with Redux
+- make sure it works with Redux and more importantly, React 37
+- make sure the module is easy to reason about and doesn't cause Javascript fatigue
+- make sure this module will work in 2065 when Javascript no longer exists